MONICA-Project/GOST-tools/readme.md

                         selection of the items from those found with --get,before any further operation like delete or patch.
-Choosen items are those in which FIELD has the selected VALUE,usable with multiple values at once
+Choosen items are those in which FIELD has the selected VALUE.
+It is usable with multiple values at once, starting with "and/or" depending if the user wants ALL fields matching or AT LEAST one
                         example:
+                         --select id <definedId> name <definedName>)
+                         --select and id <definedId> name <definedName>)
-                         --select id <definedId> name <definedName>) --show [SHOW [SHOW ...]]
+                         --select or id <definedId> name <definedName>) --show [SHOW [SHOW ...]]
                         select which fields of the results of the elaborations to show as output.